Video modeling: Classification

 Video modeling is a form of video-based intervention (VBI); other forms include video prompting, computer-based video instruction, and video priming.
-Several dimensions of effectiveness have been identified for VBI, but important questions regarding VBI remain largely unanswered, both practically and theoretically.
-The term was developed by filmmaker James Stanfield in 1999 for a "series of video tapes that teach appropriate social behavior to special education students, by use of professional actors and actresses who demonstrate appropriate behavior (wrong way/right way)".
+Several dimensions of effectiveness have been identified for VBI.
+The term video modeling was coined in 1999, by the filmmaker James Stanfield to describe the function of a "series of video tapes that teach appropriate social behavior to special-education students, by use of professional actors and actresses who demonstrate appropriate behavior (wrong way/right way)".

-The National Clearinghouse on Autism Evidence and Practice describes:

-Video modeling as an evidence based practice (EBP).
-The effectiveness of video modeling is higher with elementary school children, age range of 6-11.
-This EBP has success with ages from toddlers to young adults ranging in effectiveness.
+The National Clearinghouse on Autism Evidence and Practice describes video modeling (VM) as an evidence-based practice (EBP).
+The pedagogic effectiveness of video modeling is greater with elementary school children in the age range from 6 years to 11 years.
+This evidence-based practice is successfully applied to children from toddler-age to older adolescents (young adults).
 There are several types of video modeling, including adult or peer as video model, video self-modeling, point-of-view video modeling, video prompting, and video feedback.Video modeling has provides an opportunity to the learner to watch a recording of the target behavior or skill then practice when provided the chance.